xyyuhans/about/index.md

 Coventry University
 ```

-- Learn some pains of current healthcare system
+- Learn some pains of the current healthcare system
 - Pitch a business idea about healthcare robots

 ### **Medical Infusion Monitoring System based on STM32** _Degree Project_ `January 2020 - July 2020`